Overview | Academic Spaces | Sustainability | Parking | Swarthmore Friends Meeting | Additional Questions

-How was the configuration of the BEP building determined?
+How was the configuration of Singer hall determined?

-The configuration of the BEP building was influenced by several factors, including programmatic adjacency, mechanical and plumbing infrastructure, a desire to minimize the footprint of the building, service and pedestrian access, the architectural context of the surrounding buildings, and the goal of minimizing the need for temporary space to house departments displaced by construction.
+The configuration of Singer Hall was influenced by several factors, including programmatic adjacency, mechanical and plumbing infrastructure, a desire to minimize the footprint of the building, service and pedestrian access, the architectural context of the surrounding buildings, and the goal of minimizing the need for temporary space to house departments displaced by construction.
 The resulting design successfully addresses these goals.
 While this plan is optimal for these reasons, several mature trees needed to be removed.

-How is the loss of dedicated trees at the BEP site being addressed?
+How is the loss of dedicated trees at singer hall being addressed?